sameeri/solid/README.md

 solid
 =====
-Examples of solid principles in code for lunch & learn Sameeri is great
+> Examples of solid principles in code for lunch & learn.
+Sameeri is great - Chris Gibson